History of the Miami Heat: 2000–2003

 The following two seasons were among the worst in Heat history.
 Riley missed the playoffs for the first time in his coaching career, and much of the remaining core from the division-title winning Heat teams of the late 1990s departed (Tim Hardaway, Bruce Bowen and Dan Majerle).
-Miami rounded out its 2001–02 season roster with players well past their prime such as Rod Strickland, Chris Gatling, Jim Jackson, LaPhonso Ellis and Kendall Gill along with Mourning, Jones, Grant and Carter, whom the Heat signed to a controversial three-year deal that many said was far too much for the young guard.
+Miami rounded out its 2001–02 season roster with players well past their prime such as Rod Strickland, Chris Gatling, Jim Jackson, LaPhonso Ellis and Kendall Gill along with Mourning, Jones, Grant and Carter, whom the Heat signed to a controversial three-year deal that some said was far too much for the young guard.
 And to acquire Gatling, Riley and the Heat traded away Ricky Davis, a young, promising player.
 The trade drew a lot of criticism at the time.
 The Heat also signed two young, undrafted players in Malik Allen and Mike James to make up for not having a first-round pick in the draft.
 Miami also signed Vladimir Stepania to back up Mourning at center.
 The veteran team narrowly missed the playoffs, despite having a losing record at 36–46.